The date for BVF2021 is:

 In 2019 the Festival celebrated its’ 117th Anniversary and, although the content has changed over the years, the Maypole has always been an important central item and has now become a great tradition belonging to Bournville.

-If your child would like to take part in the maypole dancing on festival day, Saturday 26th June 2021, click on the button below to fill out an
+If your child would like to take part in the Bournville Village Festival maypole dancing in the future, click on the button below to fill out an

 You no longer have to live in Bournville to be eligible to dance, so we welcome children from all over the local area.